IcaroM-CdC/Assembler-RISC-V/README.md

 ## General registers

-The RV32I base integer ISA includes 32 registers, named `x0` to `x31`.
-The
-program counter `PC` is separate from these registers, in contrast to other processors such as the ARM-32.
+The RV64I base integer ISA includes 32 registers with 64 bits wide, named `x0` to `x31`.
+The program counter `PC` is separate from these registers, in contrast to other processors such as the ARM-32.
 The first register, `x0`, has a special function:
 Reading it always returns 0 and writes to it are ignored.
 As we will see later,